WrestleMania 36: Storylines

 The event comprised a total of 19 matches divided across the two nights, including one match on each night's Kickoff pre-show and one dark match on the second night.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and NXT brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, Friday Night SmackDown, and NXT.

 Main event matches

+2020 Men's Royal Rumble winner Drew McIntyre challenged Brock Lesnar for Raw's WWE Championship in the main event of Part 2.

 Feeling as though nobody deserved an opportunity to challenge him at the Royal Rumble or WrestleMania, Raw's WWE Champion Brock Lesnar decided to enter himself into the men's Royal Rumble match as entrant number one.
 Lesnar dominated the first half of the match until he was eventually eliminated by Raw's Drew McIntyre, who would go on and win the match, thus earning himself a world championship match of his choosing at WrestleMania.
 The next night on Raw, McIntyre announced that he would challenge Lesnar for the WWE Championship at the event.
 At Super ShowDown, Lesnar retained the title against Ricochet, keeping him as the defending champion against McIntyre at WrestleMania.

+The Undertaker faced AJ Styles in a cinematic Boneyard match—the main event of Part 1—in what was later revealed to be the final match of The Undertaker's career.

 At Super ShowDown, AJ Styles was a participant in the Tuwaiq Mountain Trophy gauntlet match.
-Final participant Rey Mysterio was ambushed backstage by Styles' O.C. teammates Luke Gallows and Karl Anderson, prompting Styles to declare himself the winner by forfeit.
-The referee gave Mysterio until the count of ten, during which, the camera cut backstage, showing that Gallows and Anderson had been attacked by The Undertaker, making a surprise return.
+Final participant Rey Mysterio was ambushed backstage by Styles's O.C. stablemates Luke Gallows and Karl Anderson, prompting Styles to declare himself the winner by forfeit.
+The referee gave Mysterio until the count of 10, during which, the camera cut backstage, showing that Gallows and Anderson had been attacked by The Undertaker, making a surprise return.
 Undertaker then made his entrance, taking Mysterio's place, and performed a Chokeslam on Styles to win the match and the trophy.
 On the following Raw, a disgruntled Styles mocked Undertaker for still wrestling and issued a warning.
-The Undertaker then appeared at Elimination Chamber and cost Styles his No Disqualification match with Aleister Black.
+The Undertaker then appeared at Elimination Chamber and cost Styles his match.
 The following night on Raw, Styles taunted Undertaker by bringing up his wife Michelle McCool, blaming her for why Undertaker keeps coming back to wrestle, while also calling Undertaker by his real name, Mark Calaway.
 Styles then challenged Undertaker to a match at WrestleMania.
 A contract signing for the match was conducted the following week.
 Styles then challenged Undertaker to a Boneyard match, and Undertaker accepted, cutting a promo akin to his "American Bad Ass" gimmick (circa 2000–2003).